-Research is an integral part of the academic environment of the Plymouth University Peninsula Schools of Medicine and Dentistry (PUPSMD) and informs the development, content and delivery of all our academic work including undergraduate and postgraduate programmes.
-View our PUPSMD research pages.
+Research is an integral part of the academic environment of the Faculty and informs the development, content and delivery of all our academic work including undergraduate and postgraduate programmes.
+View our research pages.

-There is a network of co-ordinated research activity within PUPSMD and the University to help support and develop the programme.
-This includes a number of Research Institutes such as the Institute of Health and Community which includes the Centre for Biomedical Research which will help to develop collaboration and integration across disciplines and faculties and help support and inform the programme.
-See the whole range of Plymouth University research institutes for further information.
+There is a network of co-ordinated research activity within the Faculty and the University to help support and develop the programme.
+This includes a number of Research Institutes such as the Plymouth Institute of Health and Care Research which includes the Biomedical Research Group which will help to develop collaboration and integration across disciplines and faculties and help support and inform the programme.
+See the whole range of University of Plymouth research institutes for further information.

-CAMERA (Collaboration for the Advancement of Medical Education Research & Assessment) is a new core research group within PUPSMD, which includes leading experts in education, assessment and innovation.
+CAMERA (Collaboration for the Advancement of Medical Education Research & Assessment) is a new core research group within the Faculty of Medicine and Dentistry, which includes leading experts in education, assessment and innovation.
 If you participate you’ll have opportunities to attend research events, workshops and plenaries lead by the research groups.